← Blog |

 Lean bulks fail for predictable reasons: the surplus becomes too large, protein drops on high-carb days, or the fat creep goes unmonitored.
 Here are the five mistakes that quietly turn a lean bulk into a messy one.

 Fat creep through added oils and sauces.
-A 2,800 kcal plan with 81g of fat leaves little margin.
-Clients drizzle olive oil on vegetables, add butter to bread, pour extra cheese on pasta, and add 200-400 kcal of pure fat without noticing.
+A 2,800 kcal plan with 104g of fat already runs fat-forward.
+Clients drizzle extra olive oil on vegetables, add butter to bread, pour more cheese on pasta, and stack 200-400 kcal of pure fat without noticing.
 Measure every cooking oil for the first two weeks.
 Fat creep is the number one reason lean bulks turn dirty.

 Skipping protein on high-carb days.
-Day 6 hits 159g of carbs at breakfast with only 4g of protein.
+Day 3 hits 167g of carbs at breakfast with only 4g of protein.
 That's intentional for the smoothie, but it means the rest of the day has to hit the protein quota.
 Clients who mentally bank carb-heavy breakfasts as "enough calories" end the day 40g of protein short.
 Muscle growth stalls even in a surplus.

 Eating the surplus without training hard enough to use it.
 2,800 kcal without 4+ progressive training sessions per week is just a fat-gain plan with a good grocery list.
 Track training intensity alongside nutrition.
 If volume or intensity drops, calories need to drop too.